Sapelo Island: Hog Hammock

-In the 1990s, people from the mainland began acquiring parcels of land from the Gullahs to construct vacation homes.
-In 2012, McIntosh County property tax appraisers notified Hog Hammock residents of huge property tax increases, even though there was no longer a school on the island.
+In the 1990s, people from the mainland began acquiring parcels of land from the Gullah-Geechee people to construct vacation homes.
+In 2012, McIntosh County property tax appraisers notified Hog Hammock residents of huge property tax increases, even though there was no longer a school on the island and the DNR manages and pays for water, trash removal, and the ferry and barge system.
+There are no emergency services on the island, everything is volunteer-run by the residents and state staff.
 One Hog Hammock property owner's annual tax bill soared from $600 to $2,100.

-In 2013, a fight over the sudden tax hikes was well underway, with some residents claiming they would be driven from land they had owned for many generations for the benefit of mainlanders who would acquire more of Hog Hammock's homes.
+In 2013, a legal fight over the sudden tax hikes was well underway, with some residents claiming they would be driven from land they had owned for many generations for the benefit of mainlanders who would acquire more of Hog Hammock's homes.
+The major paved roadways on the island were unmaintained by the county and had significant issues with flooding and overflowing ditch networks.
+A resolution was agreed, on which the county was to pay for new equipment for a volunteer fire station and revamp an aging building for a community center.